ROCm/HIP/docs/markdown/hip_performance.md

 #### On Large BAR Setup

-There are two possible ways to transfer data from Host to Device (H2D)
+There are three possible ways to transfer data from Host to Device (H2D)
  * Using Staging Buffers
  * Using PinInPlace
  * Direct Memcpy